KaiBot3000/bash-scripts/README.md

 Adds a new `knife` command to git, for when you're just done.
 This script works by intercepting all git commands, and passing on any that aren't `knife` to your usual git.

+# Tellme

+A way to let me know when long-running scripts are done, even if I've wandered off for coffee.
+Usage: `$ long-running-script.sh ; tellme`

 # Installation

 Clone repo: